 Overall, investigations are essential to confirm the diagnosis and exclude other causes of pain outside the mid-foot.
 An X-ray can localise the site of the fracture.

 Importantly, your doctor needs to differentiate a Jones fracture from other fractures of the 5th Metatarsal.
 A Jones fracture occurs in the zone between the shaft and the tip of the bone.
 This fracture is different from other fractures in the little toe.
 For example, ankle sprains cause avulsion fracture of the 5th Metatarsal.
-Therefore, we treat these fractures with a walking boot.
-Also, Dancer’s foot corresponds to a fracture of the middle of the 5th Metatarsal.
+These fractures heal well in a walking boot.
+Also, Dancer’s foot corresponds to a fracture of the middle of the 5th metatarsal bone.
 Similarly, treatment is a boot unless the fracture ends are significantly displaced.

 What should you do about a Jones fracture?

 When you’ve confirmed a diagnosis of a Jones fracture, you need to decide on management.
-Generally, these 5th metatarsal fractures are slow to heal because of reduced blood supply.
-Therefore, your doctor should discuss initial treatment with the person with the fracture.
+Generally, Jones fractures are slow to heal because of reduced blood supply.
+Therefore, your doctor should discuss the pros and cons of the different treatments.

 Non-operative treatment

-Generally, non-operative treatment consists of weight-bearing rest with a CAM walker boot.
+Generally, non-operative treatment consists of protected weight-bearing in a CAM walker boot.
 Patients use crutches for the first few weeks.
-CAM walker boot is used continuously for the first six weeks.
+The CAM walker boot is used continuously for the first six weeks.
 After six weeks, People can remove the CAM walker boot and slowly move into weight-bearing activities as the fracture heals.
 Transitioning from walking boot to shoe takes about two weeks.
-Then, movement can progress from walking to running gradually.
+Then, movement can progress gradually from walking to running.
+It is essential to monitor with X-rays to ensure healing.

-Other treatments that enhance healing include Vitamin D and calcium optimisation, focussed shockwave and LIPUS therapy.
-Sometimes, other tests are needed to assess bone health including blood tests and bone density testing.
+Other treatments that enhance bone healing include optimising Vitamin D and calcium intake, focused shockwave therapy, and LIPUS therapy.
+Sometimes, we perform other tests to assess bone health, including blood tests and a bone density scan.

-In total, patients often require three months for healing.
+In total, patients often require three months for complete healing.

 boot for calcaneal stress fracture